 Believe it or not, what you wear can impact your behavior without you even being aware of it.
 Imagine for a moment that you wear business formal attire every day.
 The second you get home and change into your sweats, your demeanor probably changes along with your clothes.
 You shed the work mindset, and let loose.

-In most modern workplaces, we’ve ditched the suits in favor for casual business wear.
+In most modern workplaces, we’ve ditched the suits in favor of casual business wear.
 But for some people, it’s become too casual.
 Even if you spend the majority of your time out of your prospect’s sight, wearing professional attire can make a difference in your sales.
 If you’ve ever worn shorts or a ratty old t-shirt to work, did you really feel empowered and ready to crush your sales goals?

 Dress for Success